MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-is-phone-system-in-office-365/create-a-phone-system-call-queue.md

   - Todos os modelos de telefone IP suportados para o Skype for Business Online.
 Consulte [Obter telefones para o Skype for Business Online](getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md).

-  - Mac Skype para Business Client (versão 16.8.196 e posterior)
+  - Mac Skype for Business Client (version 16.8.196 and later)

-  - Skype Android para Business Client (versão 6.16.0.9 e posterior)
+  - Android Skype for Business Client (version 6.16.0.9 and later)

-  - iPhone Skype para Business Client (versão 6.16.0 e posterior)
+  - iPhone Skype for Business Client (version 6.16.0 and later)

-  - iPad Skype para Business Client (versão 6.16.0 e posterior)
+  - iPad Skype for Business Client (version 6.16.0 and later)

 ## <a name="step-2---getting-or-transferring-toll-or-toll-free-service-phone-numbers"></a>Etapa 2 - Como adquirir e transferir números de telefone de serviço de chamada gratuita ou tarifada

 Antes de você poder criar e configurar as filas de chamada, será necessário receber ou transferir os números de serviço de chamada gratuita ou tarifada.
-Após você fazer a chamada Tarifada ou números de telefone gratuitos de serviço, eles serão exibidos no **Skype para centro de administração de negócios** > **voz** > **números de telefone**e a disposição de **tipo de número** listado listada como **serviço - chamada gratuita **.
-Para obter seus números de serviço, consulte [Getting números de telefone de serviço para Skype para equipes da Microsoft e de negócios](getting-service-phone-numbers.md) ou se você deseja transferir e o número de serviço existente, consulte [transferir os números de telefone para o Office 365](../what-are-calling-plans-in-office-365/transfer-phone-numbers-to-office-365.md).
+After you get the toll or toll-free service phone numbers, they will show up in **Skype for Business admin center** > **Voice** > **Phone numbers**, and the **Number type** listed will be listed as **Service - Toll-Free**.
+To get your service numbers, see [Getting service phone numbers for Skype for Business and Microsoft Teams](getting-service-phone-numbers.md) or if you want to transfer and existing service number, see [Transfer phone numbers to Office 365](../what-are-calling-plans-in-office-365/transfer-phone-numbers-to-office-365.md).

 > [!NOTE]
-> Se você estiver fora dos Estados Unidos, você não pode usar o Skype para centro de administração de negócios para obter os números de serviço.
-Vá para [gerenciar números de telefone para sua organização](../what-are-calling-plans-in-office-365/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) em vez disso, para ver como fazê-lo de fora dos Estados Unidos.
+> If you are outside the United States, you can't use the Skype for Business admin center to get service numbers.
+Go to [Manage phone numbers for your organization](../what-are-calling-plans-in-office-365/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md) instead to see how to do it from the outside of the United States.

 ## <a name="step-3---create-a-new-call-queue"></a>Etapa 3 - Criar uma nova fila de chamada